petershin/liferay-learn/docs/liferay-cloud/latest/en/platform-services/backup-service.md

 {bdg-secondary}`Liferay DXP 2024.Q3+`
 {bdg-secondary}`Backup Service 5.17.0+`

 When creating and restoring backups, you may choose to exclude adaptive media.
 Liferay can generate adaptive media as needed so it doesn't need to be backed up and restored.
 You can enable this feature by setting the values of `LCP_BACKUP_EXCLUDE_GENERATED_DL_FILES_ON_BACKUP_CREATE` and `LCP_BACKUP_EXCLUDE_GENERATED_DL_FILES_ON_BACKUP_RESTORE` to true.
+By reducing the amount of data that gets backed up, backups become faster and lighter.

 ### Using `rclone` as the Transfer Strategy